vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 #include <vulkan/vulkan.h>
 ```

-We include the main header for Vulkan, which is that `<vulkan/vulkan.h>` you can see.
+We include the main header for Vulkan, which is the `<vulkan/vulkan.h>` you can see.
 That will include all the Vulkan function definitions and types that we will need for everything.
 `#pragma once` is a preprocessor directive that tells the compiler to never include this twice into the same file.
-Its equivalent to include guards, but cleaner.
+It's equivalent to include guards, but cleaner.

-vk_initializers.h sees this
+vk_initializers.h looks like this

 ```cpp
 #pragma once